-Vaccinations offer protection to your baby from many dreadful diseases that have been rampant in the past or are still a potential cause for concern.
-It helps strengthen your little one’s immunity and make it well equipped to prevent a disease and also fight it when required.
-Babies can be vulnerable to external viruses as their immune system isn’t completely mature and they lack enough stomach acid, facilitating the viruses to multiply faster if they enter the body.
-Hence, it is imperative that you get your baby all the essential shots at the right time.
+Vaccinations offer protection to your baby from many dreadful diseases.
+Babies are more vulnerable to viruses as their immune system isn’t completely mature.
+This increased output of viruses, along with typically lesser attention to hygiene, makes children more likely to spread their infection to others.
+The possibility of transmission is further enhanced when many children are gathered together, such as in child care centres and schools.
+Hence, it is imperative that your baby gets all the recommended shots on time.

 Many moms become upset on seeing their babies in pain after a shot.
 Vaccinations are for your baby’s good shouldn’t be avoided.
 However, you can certainly make the experience less stressful for your baby.

 10 Ways to Relieve Your Baby’s Pain After Vaccination